 Don't only target companies in your field: chances are they already have their established pool of contacts for what you do.

 If you are contacting a company after doing thorough research, you are saying "I care about what you do, and I want to work with you to help you do even more good stuff".
 If you contact them knowing nothing about them and send a form letter, you are saying at best "I don't care at all who you are or what you do, I just want your money."
 At worst you are saying "this is a spam email that's going to install malware on your computer.
-If you ever see this person's name again, burn it with fire."
+If you ever see this person's name again, burn it."

 Responding to calls for proposals is easier than cold calling: your potential customers are already crying out for your help.
 People only look for freelancers when they have no idea how to solve a problem using their existing expertise, have been burnt by bad people, or currently have too much to deal with.
 They will usually tell you exactly what their problem is, or be very quick to.